-Have a look at the videos below to see some examples of public engagement work supported by SfAM:
+Have a look at the videos below to see some examples of schools and public engagement work supported by SfAM:

 "The Hawaiian bobtail squid - when science and nature collide" is an animation about the bioluminescent marine microbe Vibrio fischeri and was funded by SfAM's Public Engagement Grant.

 The World of Microbiology project *

 * This work was established using funding from the Wellcome Trust.
 SfAM continued the funding from July 2011.

 See more about schools and public engagement here.